-Academic eligibility is a prerequisite for participation in any extra-curricular activity.
+Academic eligibility is a prerequisite for participation in any extracurricular activity.
 Any student who has two failures or three grades of "D" or below will be considered as ineligible.
 This is calculated each report period.
 Eligibility to begin the school year is based on June's cumulative report card grades.
+However, this school year (2021-2022) all students will begin the school year with a clean slate.
+No student will begin the 2021-2022 school year on the academic ineligibility list.
 Probation may be requested at a point halfway through the report period.
-This means that any student who is NOT academically eligible at the appropriate evaluation time will NOT be able to attend a significant social event such as a prom or participate in extra-curricular activities, e.g., sports and clubs.
+This means that any student who is NOT academically eligible at the appropriate evaluation time will NOT be able to attend a significant social event such as a prom or participate in extracurricular activities, e.g., sports and clubs.
 If probation is granted the student will be eligible for the remainder of the report period.